comunica/Article-SSWS2020-AMF/content/evaluation.md

 Statistically, there is no significant different difference between these combinations (_p-value: 0.7323_), so we reject [Hypothesis 5.1](#hypo-inband-1).

-Furthermore, when analyzing the HTTP logs, we observe only a very <span class="comment phrasing">increase decrease</span> (<1%) in the difference in number of requests.
+Furthermore, when analyzing the HTTP logs, we observe only a very decrease (<1%) in the number of requests for in-band AMF metadata.
 As this difference is insignificant (_p-value: 0.406_), we need to reject [Hypothesis 5.2](#hypo-inband-2) in which we expected the number of HTTP requests to significantly increase when we moved AMF metadata out-of-band.